1933 Northern Ireland general election

 The 1933 Northern Ireland general election was held on 30 November 1933.
 Like all previous elections to the Parliament of Northern Ireland, it produced a large majority for the Ulster Unionist Party.

-33 of the 52 seats were uncontested, the largest number in the history of the House of Commons.
+33 of the 52 MPs (63%) were elected unopposed, the largest number in the history of the House of Commons.
+The vast majority of those elected without a contest were Ulster Unionists.